 In the entrance hall behind the security check there is a large LED screen showing train numbers and corresponding waiting rooms.

 After finding the waiting room, wait in the specific area closest to the boarding gate of your train.
-Some stations may have special rooms/areas for soft seat, soft sleeper and high speed railway tickets holders.
+Some stations may have special rooms/areas for soft seat and soft sleeper tickets holders.
 In addition, most stations have special waiting rooms/areas for pregnant women and passengers with small children, so that they can sit comfortably, and in most cases, get onboard before others.

 In some newly-built stations there is only one large waiting hall, with several boarding gates.
-In this case, the boarding gate information will be printed on the ticket.
+In this case, the boarding gate information will be told when you book the ticket.

 The waiting rooms/halls are usually equipped with hot drinking water, toilets, restaurants, stores, book/news stands and information desk.

 In most cases, check-in starts 30 minutes before departure and ends five minutes before in an originating station.
-If it is an intermediate station, there is only three to five minutes for check-in.
+If it is an intermediate station, there is only 10-15 minutes for check-in.

 There are LED screens by the boarding gates showing thecheck-in status.

-After having the ticket checked, walk with the flow of people or follow the LED boards to your platform.
+After passing the boarding gate, walk with the flow of people or follow the LED boards to your platform.
 You may need to use stairs, for not all stations are equipped with escalators.
 In some large stations you can pay for the Red Cap Luggage Service

 .
 The porter will then carry your luggage to the platform, and you can follow him to board earlier.

 There may be two trains on the platform.
-Confirm with your ticket and LED screens to know which one to board.
+Double confirm which one to board.

 Get off and Find the Way out